etiennepellegrini/wsb_scraper/README.md

     - The second option activates the `venv` for you

 Use `./run_wsb_scraper.sh -h` to see the available options and their defaults.

+## Inputs

+### Graylist

+List ambiguous tickers, and the keywords to check for in the body of the posts (comma-separated list)

+### Blacklist

+List strings that are automatically excluded (for some strings like `WSB`, graylisting them would waste time when probability of actual ticker is very low)

+### generic

+Contains list of words too generic to act as keywords